ArtifactForms/ChatBot/documentation/project.md

 **How a Chatbot Processes Training Data**

-When a chatbot is trained on a dataset like the one provided, it typically involves a machine learning process.
+When a chatbot is trained on a dataset like the one provided, it typically involves a machine learning process [12].

 # References
 * [1] https://link.springer.com/chapter/10.1007/978-3-030-49418-6_17 11-25-2024